 4. To facilitate the inspections referred to in paragraphs 1 and 2, Contracting Parties shall require vessels seeking entry to their ports to provide the information contained in the template in Annex 10-03/A and to convey a written declaration that they have not engaged in, or supported, IUU fishing in the Convention Area and have complied with relevant CCAMLR requirements.
 The Contracting Party shall require vessels seeking entry to their ports to provide the information contained in Annex 10-03/A at least 48 hours in advance to allow adequate time to examine the required information.
 Contracting Parties may designate ports to which fishing vessels may seek entry.
 Any such designations, and any subsequent changes, shall be notified to the Secretariat at least 30 days before they take effect.
 The Secretariat shall post information regarding designated ports on the CCAMLR website.

-5. Inspections shall be carried out in accordance with international law, and shall be conducted within 48 hours of port entry and shall be carried out in an expeditious fashion.
+5. Inspections shall be carried out in accordance with international law, and shall be conducted within 48 hours of port entry7 and shall be carried out in an expeditious fashion.
 The inspection shall impose no undue burdens on the vessel or its crew and shall be guided by the relevant provisions of the CCAMLR System of Inspection.
 The collection of information during a port inspection shall be guided by the template provided in Annex 10-03/B.

 6. Consistent with the provisions of Conservation Measures 10-06 and 10-07, except for the purposes of inspection, enforcement action or emergency, Contracting Parties shall take all necessary measures, subject to, and in accordance with, their applicable laws and regulations and international law, to deny port access to fishing vessels not entitled to fly their flag that: